FyeCobain/Battery-monitor/README.md

 # `Battery Monitor`

-_**Version** 3.1.0_
+_**Version** 3.2.0_

-A simple Python script for **Windows** to monitor laptop battery percentage and prevent it from being too low or too high, helping to extend battery life.
+A Python script for **Windows** to monitor and control laptop battery percentage and prevent it from being too low or too high, helping to extend battery lifetime.
 It works as a tray icon.

 ### Requirements
 - **[infi.systray](https://github.com/Infinidat/infi.systray)**